It is a neurological structure of great interest that is formed by the ventral branch of the four upper cervical spinal nerves.

 Musculocutaneous nerve: flexor muscles of the arm and forearm, skin on the lateral surface of the forearm.

 Median nerve: flexor muscles of the forearm and hand, skin on the lateral surface of the hand.

-Radial nerve: extensor muscles of the arm, forearm and hand and skin on the posterolateral surface of the arm.
+Radial nerve: extensor muscles of the arm, forearm, and hand and skin on the posterolateral surface of the component.

 Sacral plexus: composed of: